msantos/procket/README.md

           memory.
 Use alloc/1 to create these structures and buf/1 to retrieve the data from them.

-        * some ioctl requests use an integer rather a pointer to a structure.
+        * some ioctl requests use an integer instead of a pointer to a structure.
 This means that it's possible to pass in an arbitrary pointer (an integer) as an argument to an ioctl expecting a structure.
 Don't do this.